jdsteinbach/eleventy-plugin-toc/README.md

 ### Adding it to the Eleventy Engine

-Note: Your heading tags will need to have `id`s on them, so that the TOC can provide proper anchor links to them.
+**IMPORTANT NOTE**: Your heading tags will need to have `id`s on them, so that the TOC can provide proper anchor links to them.
 Eleventy does not do this for you ootb.
 You can use a plugin like [markdown-it-anchor](https://www.npmjs.com/package/markdown-it-anchor) to add those `id`s to the headings automagically

 ```diff
 // .eleventy.js